 How to apply

-To be qualified for a nurse extern position, you must complete at least one acute care clinical rotation by the time the position starts (May).
+To qualify for a Nurse Extern I position, you must be enrolled into an accredited nursing program.
+No prior clinical experience required.
 Candidates are required to work part time through the summer and as needed through the school year.
-Candidates graduating in the spring and summer of 2018 will not be considered.

-Once is application is open, you may apply online to the general application listed as “Nurse Extern Program-May 2018-All MLH Hospitals.”
-Your application will be reviewed and, if selected for an interview, you will be contacted.
-Due to the high volume of applicants, you will not be contacted if you are not selected for an interview.
-Status updates will not be provided.
+Once you apply, your application will be reviewed and, if selected for an interview, you will be contacted.
+Due to the high volume of applicants, you will only be contacted if you are selected for an interview.
+Status updates will be provided.

 The following documents are required for your application to be considered complete: